EU-U.S. AND SWISS-U.S. PRIVACY SHIELD POLICY

-The individual is provided with a choice—no data is processed without the individual’s explicit, voluntary and unambiguous written consent, as provided in a disclosure/authorization form that is specific to the particular purpose of the background check.
-As noted above, we do not use personal information for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individual.
-Sensitive information, i.e., personal data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, information specifying the sex life of the individual or information designated by the transferring organization as sensitive, is rarely processed, but in instances that may necessitate the processing of such information, SI will provide individuals the opportunity to affirmatively and explicitly opt-in through reasonable mechanisms.
+The individual is provided with a choice—no PD is processed without the individual’s Consent.
+As noted above, we do not use PD for a purpose that is materially different from the purpose for which it was originally collected or authorized by the individual.
+Sensitive information, such as PD specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, information specifying the sex life of the individual or information designated by the transferring organization as sensitive, is rarely processed, but in instances that may necessitate the processing of such information, SI will provide individuals the opportunity to affirmatively and explicitly opt-in through reasonable mechanisms.

 Accountability for Onward Transfer

 Data Integrity and Purpose Limitation

-- Recourse, Enforcement and Liability
+Recourse, Enforcement, and Liability

-In compliance with the Privacy Shield principles, SI commits to resolve complaints about our collection or use of your personal information.
+In compliance with the Privacy Shield principles, SI commits to resolve complaints about our collection or use of your PD.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Joann Gold, Executive Vice President and Chief Compliance Officer at 818-227-2571 or via email at firstname.lastname@example.org or by postal mail at Scherzer International, 21650 Oxnard Street, Suite 300, Woodland Hills, CA 91367.

 SI has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive a timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please visit https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim.
+If you do not receive a timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please visit https://www.jamsadr.com/eu-us-privacy-shield.
 The services of JAMS are provided at no cost to you.